 Wiener Schubertbund 1934

 By 1870, Strauss already enjoyed celebrity status, as evidenced by recent concerts in Paris and London.
-In the 1870s, he turned his hand to operettas, with the not inconsiderable help of Richard Genée.
+In the 1870s, he turned his hand to operettas with the not inconsiderable help of the Prussian-born librettist, Richard Genée.
 A number of pieces emerged while at Maxingstraße, including Strauss’s most famous work in that genre: Die Fledermaus.

 The overture remains one of classical music’s most recognisable and even featured memorably in the 1950 cartoon, Tom and Jerry in the Hollywood Bowl.